lu-w/criticality-analysis/README.md

-# Synthetic data for the criticality analysis
-Code and data for the paper "Criticality Analysis for the Verification &amp; Validation of Automated Vehicles"
+# Synthetic data for "Criticality Analysis for the Verification &amp; Validation of Automated Vehicles"